 Those are some pretty stark differences.
 As you can see, the more stocks you have in your portfolio, the more money you’re likely to have when you retire.

-But you need to be able to stick it out to get those long-term returns.
+But you need to be able to stick it out through some pretty rough patches to get those long-term returns.
 That 100% stock portfolio lost over 43% of its value from March 2008 to February 2009.
-Even the 60% stock portfolio lost over a quarter of its value over that same year.
+Even the 60% stock portfolio lost over a quarter of its value over that same twelve month period.

 It’s not just the nasty short-term stuff, either (and yes, one year is short term) – consider the aftermath of the Tech Bubble.

 In 2000, the S&P 500 Index was down more than 9%.
 In 2001, it was down almost 12%.
 In 2002, it was down over 22%.

 Over those three years, the index lost almost 38% of its value.
 Not as much as in 2008, but it was more spread out –the pain lasted three times as long, and it was difficult for many investors to stay disciplined.

 To get higher returns from stocks, you need to be able to stay put, even during the ugly times.